-Observe how they work together, and if there is anything they are missing.
-After you have made a little research make better-skilled workers teach others.
+Observe how they work together and if there is anything they are missing.
+After you have done a little research, make better-skilled workers teach others.

 Let them experience confidence while showing other team members what’s working best for a company and what’s not.